5 Amazingly Healthy Heart Foods you Should be Eating

 The first of our heart-healthy foods definitely has to be healthy fish (and cooked in the right way too.
 No batter or unhealthy frying!).
 Fatty fish like salmon and tuna is jam-packed with Omega 3.
-That's an absolute essential when it comes to looking at the best possible heart health situation.
-Remember that the next time you're stuck on what to get for lunch.
+That’s absolutely essential when it comes to looking at the best possible heart health situation.
+So remember that the next time you’re stuck on what to get for lunch.

 Avocado – Monosaturated Fats

 Sticking with the idea of healthy fats (and there’s a huge difference between good and bad fats), avocados are another great food to get more of.
 They’re mega-popular in the fitness world already for that exact reason.
 Avocados are an incredibly healthy way to get more healthy fats in your diet, and they’re an awesome thing to have any time of day, which is also a real winner.
 They’re the perfect food for rest days.